-- Hate group speech, imagery, symbols, or references of any kind are strictly prohibited, and will be removed immediately.
+- Hate content, imagery, symbols, or references of any kind are strictly prohibited, and will be removed immediately.

-- The intent to bully or harass an individual or group is not permitted anywhere on Spotify.
+- Bullying or harassing an individual or group is not permitted anywhere on Spotify.
 That type of content will be removed.

 After you update your image using Spotify for Artists, your search image normally takes about 24 hours to update—but can take up to 72 hours.

 If you wait 72 hours and still don’t see the change, try restarting your Spotify app.
 It could be a caching issue.

 When you remove your profile image altogether, your profile does not default to a previous image—so your fans won’t see an image on your Spotify profile on any device or in search results until you upload a new one.
 We recommend updating your profile image rather than removing it altogether.

 You can update your profile image anytime you want using Spotify for Artists.
 If you’ve never uploaded an image, your profile image on Spotify is your default image from Rovi.